SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_databases.rst

    :header-rows: 1

    * - Parameter
-     - Parameter Value
+     - Parameter Type
      - Description
    * - ``LIKE``
-     - ``database_name``
+     - :ref:`STRING literal<literals>`
-     - The ``LIKE`` operator is used to perform pattern matching within strings.
-It supports the ``%`` wild card, which is used to match any sequence of characters (including none) within a string.
+     - String pattern to match

 Output
 ======

-Using the ``DESCRIBE DATABASES`` command generates the following output:

 .. list-table::
    :widths: auto
    :header-rows: 1

    * - Parameter
+     - Data Type
      - Description
-     - Type
-     - Example
    * - ``database_name``
+     - ``TEXT``
-     - Displays the name of the database.
+     - Displays the name of the database
-     - TEXT
-     - master
    * - ``created_on``
+     - ``DATE``
-     - Displays the date and time when the database was created.
+     - Displays the date and time when the database was created
-     - DATE
-     - 2022-04-12 15:10:38
    * - ``is_current``
+     - ``BOOLEAN``
-     - Displays the database that you are currently connected to.
+     - Displays the database that you are currently connected to
-     - BOOLEAN
-     - 1

 Examples
 ========